sia-steve/Slate/source/index.html.md

 ### JSON Response

-`"siapath": "foo/bar.txt",`
+**siapath**
-// Path to the file in the renter on the network.
+Path to the file in the renter on the network.

-`"localpath": "/home/foo/bar.txt",`
+**localpath**
-// Path to the local file on disk.
+Path to the local file on disk.

-`"filesize": 8192, // bytes`
+**filesize** | bytes
-// Size of the file in bytes.
+Size of the file in bytes.

-`"available": true,`
+**available** | Boolean
-// true if the file is available for download.
+true if the file is available for download.
 Files may be available before they are completely uploaded.

-`"renewing": true,`
+**renewing** | Boolean
-// true if the file's contracts will be automatically renewed by the renter.
+true if the file's contracts will be automatically renewed by the renter.

-`"redundancy": 5,`
+**redundancy**
-// Average redundancy of the file on the network.
+Average redundancy of the file on the network.
 Redundancy is calculated by dividing the amount of data uploaded in the file's open contracts by the size of the file.
 Redundancy does not necessarily correspond to availability.
 Specifically, a redundancy >= 1 does not indicate the file is available as there could be a chunk of the file with 0 redundancy.

-`"uploadedbytes": 209715200, // bytes`
+**uploadedbytes** | bytes
-// Total number of bytes successfully uploaded via current file contracts.
+Total number of bytes successfully uploaded via current file contracts.
 This number includes padding and rendundancy, so a file with a size of 8192 bytes might be padded to 40 MiB and, with a redundancy of 5, encoded to 200 MiB for upload.

-`"uploadprogress": 100, // percent`
+**uploadprogress** | percent
-// Percentage of the file uploaded, including redundancy.
+Percentage of the file uploaded, including redundancy.
 Uploading has completed when uploadprogress is 100.
 Files may be available for download before upload progress is 100.

-`"expiration": 60000`
+**expiration**
-// Block height at which the file ceases availability.
+Block height at which the file ceases availability.

 ## /renter/file/*siapath* [GET]